Pre-revolutionary Iranian cinema: History

-With the screening of the films Shohare Ahoo Khanoom directed by Davoud Mollapour in 1968, and Kaiser and The Cow, directed by Masoud Kimiai and Darius Mehrjui respectively in 1969, alternative film established their status in the film industry.
+With the screening of the films Shohare Ahoo Khanoom directed by Davoud Mollapour in 1968, and Qeysar and The Cow directed by Masoud Kimiai and Dariush Mehrjui respectively in 1969, alternative film established their status in the film industry.
 By 1970 Iranian cinema entered into its mature stage.
 The College of Dramatic Arts, instituted in 1963, produced its first graduates at the decade's beginning.
 Many progressive film co-ops and associations came into existence and there were a few regular film festivals taking place in the country.
 Attempts to organize a film festival that had begun in 1954 within the framework of the Golrizan Festival, bore fruits in the form of the Sepas Film Festival in 1969.
-The first Iranian film festival was held in 1970 with Kaiser, The Cow, and Shohare Ahoo Khanoom winning the first, second and third prize for the best pictures respectively.
+The first Iranian film festival was held in 1970 with Qeysar, The Cow, and Shohare Ahoo Khanoom winning the first, second and third prize for the best pictures respectively.
 The endeavors of Ali Mortazavi also resulted in the formation of the Tehran International Film Festival in 1973.

 From 1950 to the mid-1960 the Iranian film industry grew rapidly.
 Many studios were established as well as others that entered the Cycle of the film industry independently.
 There were 324 films produced during this period 1950 for 1965.
 By 1965 there were 72 movie theatres in Tehran and 192 in other Provinces.
 Ebrahim Golestan in 1965 directed by films of interest Brick and Mirror 1965.
 Bahram Beyzai is the director of one of the ground-breaking films of the Iranian New wave, 1972 Ragbar (Downpour).
 Sohrab Shahid-Saless is auteur director who embodied his original style in his 1975 film Still Life.
 Abbas Kiarostami is now a well-known director of the 1990s who directed one of the last films that screened before the revolution in 1978, Gozaresh (The Report).